-Obbah and I grew up in Jamaica.
-(And I have since found it useful to specify that I am referring to the neighborhood in Queens, NY, not the Caribbean.)
+Obbah and I grew up in Jamaica, Queens.
 We lived in a small one-bedroom apartment right along the J train on top of a family market run by Koreans.
 When Umma took her time picking out the best of whatever she needed, they would sometimes give me free candy.
 And only the best kind – Hubba Bubba and Chupa Chups.
 We were sandwiched in between the market and a pizzeria.
 On the good days, I would run downstairs and ask the man in the window for an Ice.
 Chocolate chip.
 Rainbow.
 Lemon.
 Tangerine.
 We would sit inside, and Umma would cut my slice into slices.
 Fork and knife, like a fine steak.

 I’d figure Umma did things like that because she felt sorry or wanted to compensate for all the things she couldn’t do for me.
 On the weekends when my parents went off to work, Obbah and I would climb out our window to play on the rooftop, our backyard.
 We would take turns climbing the fence leaned against the building next to us, using the wires that ran along the brick wall as rope to pull ourselves up.
 We would sit on the edge of the building and watch the trains go by until sunset.
 If Umma were to find out, we would surely get in trouble.